Priceless advice for new and aspiring UX designers from top designers

 What to do now

 If you really enjoyed this post, we would appreciate if you could share this article as well.
-Download the free checklist below.
+Download the free checklist which includes these personality traits, the most common soft skills and the most common job activities.

 How six senior designers began their career in UX and UI design